beakbahama/log/docs/world-amazing.md

 ### Q: What happens to people in prison?
 How about those on death row or serving life sentences?
 **A:** In the GI framework, the focus shifts from punishment to healing and rehabilitation.
 People currently in prison will have the opportunity to join the GI and begin the process of reintegration into society.
 Rather than continuing a system based on retribution, the GI will prioritize mental health support, education, and skill-building to help individuals grow and contribute meaningfully to the community.

 For those on death row or serving life sentences, the GI will aim to ensure that every life is preserved, regardless of past actions.
-Members of the GI will work to see that no one is left behind, including those who have taken a life.
+Members of the GI are committed to ensuring that no one is left behind, including those who have taken a life or previously caused deep harm to others.
 This will be a long process of recovery, both for the individual and for those affected by their actions.
 The goal is to move everyone toward an understanding that we are all products of our environments, and with the GI’s supportive framework, no one will need to resort to harmful actions as a way of dealing with personal struggles.

 For those who have caused harm, this journey will involve deep reflection, community support, and a commitment to growth.
 By addressing the root causes of harmful behavior—whether it's systemic inequality, trauma, or other factors—the GI will create an environment where everyone can thrive, grow, and heal, ensuring that no one ever feels forced into destructive actions again.
-The focus will be on ensuring that individuals are given the support and resources they were never offered in their earlier environments, creating a future where harmful acts are no longer necessary or even conceivable.
+The focus will be on providing the support and resources that individuals may have lacked in earlier environments, creating a future where harmful acts are no longer necessary or even conceivable.
+Ultimately, the goal is to eliminate the need for prisons by building a society where harm is prevented, and rehabilitation replaces punishment.

 ### Q: But what if I want to hate people and make them suffer for their pasts?
 The GI doesn't align with this need of mine.
 **A:** The GI’s framework is rooted in healing, growth, and fostering environments where every individual has the opportunity to thrive.
 While it’s natural to feel anger or resentment based on past experiences, the GI aims to create a world where these emotions can be processed and transformed into understanding, compassion, and positive action.